jsnmrs/jasonmorris/posts/shortcut-ide-switch.md

 Avoiding decision fatigue is an aspiration of mine.
 If my lizard brain is at the wheel, some guardrails can be helpful.

-For years, I have used a shell alias to launch my <abbr title="Integrated Development Environment">IDE</abbr> of choice from whatever directory I'm now in.
+I have used a shell alias to launch my <abbr title="Integrated Development Environment">IDE</abbr> of choice from whatever directory I'm now in for years.
 If I enter `s`, the current path is opened in [Sublime Text](https://www.sublimetext.com/).

 Over time, I've drifted between Sublime Text, [Atom](https://atom.io/), [Nova](https://nova.app/), and [Visual Studio Code](https://code.visualstudio.com/).
 As I'm trying a new (to me) IDE, I create a similar alias for the new IDE.
 Typing `a` opens Atom, typing `n` opens Nova, etc.